UW Voluntary Investment Program

 - College and post-secondary education expenses for you, your spouse, or your dependent (for only the next 12 months of expenses)

-- Expense that prevent your eviction or foreclosure of your primary residence
+- Expenses that prevent your eviction or foreclosure of your primary residence

 - Burial or funeral expenses for your deceased parent, spouse, or dependents